Incoming Starbucks boss to bring consumer insight to coffee culture | Business

 "I don't think he's had material exposure to direct-to-consumer businesses or in running retail networks," Credit Suisse analyst Eamonn Ferry said.
 "He has no direct experience in coffee, so you could question that.
 However, he does hold a deep understanding of the consumer and this is far more important," Ferry added.

 The world's biggest coffee chain is reworking its business model from a focus on cafes to mobile pickup and delivery, while facing higher costs for ingredients and labour.
-Seattle-based Starbucks also faces turbulence, with more than 200 of its U.S. stores having unionized in the past year and staff pushing for improved benefits and wages.
+Seattle-based Starbucks also faces a labour union drive, with more than 200 of its U.S. stores having unionized in the past year and staff pushing for improved benefits and wages.

 "Narasimhan was seen to have been doing a good job thus far," Jack Martin, fund manager at Reckitt shareholder Oberon Investments, said, adding that he had "steadied the ship" following a relatively turbulent period under his predecessor.
 REJUVENATION TO REINVENTION